Zühlke

 Series A in 2013

-Leman Micro Devices SA, founded in 2013 and based in Lausanne, Switzerland, specializes in innovative health monitoring technology for smartphones.
-The company has developed the V-Sensor, a pioneering miniature device that accurately measures five vital signs: blood pressure, blood oxygen (SpO2), respiration rate, pulse rate, and body temperature.
-This device operates without cuffs or the need for calibration, delivering results on-screen in under one minute through LMD’s e-Checkup app.
-Launched at CES 2021, the V-Sensor is designed to provide users with a convenient way to monitor their health using smartphones and wearable technology.
+Leman Micro Devices SA, founded in 2013 and based in Lausanne, Switzerland, specializes in innovative health monitoring technologies for mobile devices.
+The company is renowned for developing the V-Sensor, a groundbreaking miniature device that accurately measures five vital signs: blood pressure, blood oxygen, respiration rate, pulse rate, and body temperature.
+This device operates without the need for cuffs or calibration and provides results on-screen within one minute through the LMD e-Checkup app.
+With a focus on regulated consumer healthcare products, Leman Micro Devices aims to enhance personal health monitoring by integrating its technology into smartphones and wearables, thus enabling users to conveniently track their health metrics.
+The V-Sensor was launched at CES 2021, marking the company's entry into the health technology market.

 Tenon Technology